Download the full 2011 guidance on definition of disability (pdf, gov.uk) under the Equality Act 2010.

 No ‘spectrum’ between examples of what is and isn’t a disability

-The Employment Appeal Tribunal (EAT) has said the way that examples are contrasted in this 2011 guidance (and the 2006 guidance) can be misleading.
+The Employment Appeal Tribunal (EAT) has said that the way in which examples are contrasted in this 2011 Guidance (and the 2006 Guidance) can be misleading.
 It said there is not a spectrum between what is clearly substantial and what is clearly trivial.
-‘Substantial’ is defined in Equality Act 2010 as more than minor or trivial.
-So the question is whether the adverse effect is minor or trivial.
-If it isn’t, it must be ‘substantial’.
+“Substantial” is defined in the Equality Act 2010 as “more than minor or trivial” (s.212(1) EqA).
+So the question is whether the adverse effect is “minor or trivial”.
+If it isn’t, it must be “substantial”.

 “Unfortunately, as it seems to us … the guidance both in the 2006 and for that matter, the 2011 form, attempts to give assistance to Tribunals and others by contrasting those matters which are clearly trivial and insubstantial on the one hand with those which are clearly substantial on the other.
 That might although wrongly, be taken to indicate that there is something of a sliding scale between the two, wherein the process of assessment may operate.
 However, it may only operate to ask whether a matter can be regarded as trivial or insubstantial: if not, it will be substantial if it is of effect upon normal day-to-day activities.
 As a matter of first principle when considering the statute, this requires the focus of the Tribunal to be not upon that which a Claimant can do but that upon which he cannot do.
 It is what he cannot do that requires to be assessed, to see whether it is truly trivial and insubstantial or whether it is not.”

 The Equality Act 2010 does require a tribunal to take the guidance into account where relevant, and the guidance is still likely to be very important.
-However, tribunals should bear in mind the EAT’s warning that it may mislead one into a sliding scale approach.
-The Aderemi case suggests that the tribunal should look at whether the effect on the claimant’s ability to do normal day to day activities is more than minor or trivial – focussing on what the claimant cannot do and using the comparative approach in Paterson.
+However, tribunals should bear in mind the EAT’s warning against a sliding scale approach.
+The Aderemi case suggests that the tribunal should look at whether the effect on the claimant’s ability to do normal day-to-day activities is more than minor or trivial – focussing on what the claimant cannot do and using the comparative approach in Paterson.